Getting Started with Parrot

 After you create an account, open the Parrot Service Panel to generate an API Key:

-2. Click Create API key to add a new key to your account.
+2. Click Create API Key to add a new key to your account.
+A side panel will open with the new key value.

 You'll provide this API key in the x-api-key header when you make your first BIN request to Parrot.
 Parrot uses this value alone to authenticate your request to our servers; you don't need to provide a password.
 For more information on how the Pagos platform uses API keys, see our API Keys guide.